nokome/ubuntu-bits/optimus-triple-monitor.md

 Apply [liskin's patch](https://github.com/liskin/patches/blob/master/hacks/xserver-xorg-video-intel-2.18.0_virtual_crtc.patch)
 so that the Intel Graphics Driver supports a VIRTUAL display which will be `screenclone`'d to the NVidia card.

-I found I had to use updated version of `xserver-xorg-video-intel` from `ubuntu-x-swat` to avoind a freeze on boot so I did this first.
+I found I had to use updated version of `xserver-xorg-video-intel` from `ubuntu-x-swat` to avoid a freeze on boot so I did this first.

 ```sh